Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

   JsonLd,
 } from './seo';

-.env Â· EXAMPLE
+.env · EXAMPLE

 ## =============================================================================
-## DHARMA REALTY - ENVIRONMENT VARIABLES
+## REST-iN-U - ENVIRONMENT VARIABLES
 ## =============================================================================
 ## Copy this file to .env.local for development or set in production environment